Ralph is completely alone now—no Piggy, no Simon, no Samneric.

 When he wakes up, he realizes that Jack is just feet away, right outside the thicket where he's hiding.

 Ralph gets ready to fight, and sees the boys throwing great rocks (à la the killing-Piggy method) toward the dense thicket he's hiding in.
 The red rocks go past him and roll towards the sea.

 That doesn't work, so the boys try to smoke him out with a fire.

 Ralph worms his way back through the thicket (away from the smoke) and toward the forest.

 A small savage is waiting for him as he emerges, but the poor little guy is rubbing the smoke out of his eyes.

-Not taking time for sympathy, Ralph stabs the little boy and runs away.
+No time for sympathy!
+Ralph stabs the little boy and runs away.

 Finally, Ralph decides to hide again, lunging into the deepest tangle of creepers he can find.

 As he lies there, he realizes the fire that the savages set to smoke him out has spread, once again much like wildfire.